lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 1. Since a KEM Combiner Label is included explicitly in the Composite ML-KEM combiner, there is no need to perform the labeled steps of `ExtractAndExpand()`.
 1. Since the ciphertext and receiver's public key are included explicitly in the Composite ML-KEM combiner, there is no need to construct the `kem_context` object.

 Note that here, `SerializePublicKey()` and `DeserializePublicKey()` refer to the underlying encoding of the DH primitive, and not to the composite serialization functions defined in {{sec-serialization}}.
-Acceptable serializations for the underlying DH primitives are described in {{sec-serialization}}.

 Note that, at least at the time of writing, the algorithm `DHKEM` is not defined as a standalone algorithm within PKIX standards and it does not have an assigned algorithm OID, so it cannot be used directly with CMS KEMRecipientInfo [RFC9629]; it is merely a building block for the composite algorithm.